HaxeFoundation/HaxeManual/output/HaxeManual/website/haxelib-using-haxe.md

 ## 11.1 Using a Haxe library with the Haxe Compiler

 Any installed Haxe library can be made available to the compiler through the `-lib <library-name>` argument.
-This is very similiar to the `-cp <path>` argument, but expects a library name instead of a directory path.
+This is very similar to the `-cp <path>` argument, but expects a library name instead of a directory path.
 These commands are explained thoroughly in [Compiler Usage](compiler-usage.md).

 For our exemplary usage we chose a very simple Haxe library called "random".
 It provides a set of static convenience methods to achieve various random effects, such as picking a random element from an array.